tanzil7/SimpleTweet/README.md

 Describe any challenges encountered while building the app.

-## When building this app, I had challenges in sycing the gradele files.
+When building this app, I had challenges in sycing the gradele files.
 Intially, my SimpleTweet didnt get sycned because it was missing few gradle files.
-I overcame this by watching a youtube video on it.
+I overcame this by watching a Youtube video on it.

 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing
 - [Glide](https://github.com/bumptech/glide) - Image loading and caching library for Android